 “…altered platelet function, gastrointestinal adverse effects, detrimental effects on wound healing, lipid peroxidation, potential for nutrient excess and toxin exposure, weight gain, altered immune function, effects on glycemic control and insulin sensitivity, and nutrient-drug interactions.”

 This goes to show the importance of doing your research before offering your cat supplements.
 Fish oil seems to be a little like the pharmaceutical drugs we take: they can really help with a particular condition, but can also have side effects.
 That being said, if you’re dead set on helping their joint problem, fish oil is your best shot.
+At the same time, remember that joint supplements are not a substitute for cat joint medicine.
+That has to come from a vet.

 Glucosamine Supplements for Cats